 The global order is undergoing tectonic shifts.
 With these shifts come extraordinary dangers, as well as opportunities.
-Great power competition, hybrid and gray zone conflict, weaponization of new technologies, terrorism and fragile states, climate change, and global pandemics: Like its sister publication-National Defense University's flagship journal of national and international security, PRISM-these are among the issues this Speaker Series tracks.
-The series presents diverse perspectives on these vital issues for 21st century security from thought leaders in the policymaking, practitioner, and academic communities, weaving together three related lines of effort; 1)Geoeconomics, 2) Great Power Competition, and 3) Innovation and Emerging, Disruptive Technologies.
-The INSS Speaker Series supports NDU efforts to educate joint warfighters and other national security leaders in critical thinking and the creative application of military power to inform national strategy and globally integrated operations, under conditions of disruptive change, in order to prevail in war, peace, and competition.
+Great power competition, hybrid and gray zone conflict, weaponization of new technologies, terrorism and fragile states, climate change, and global pandemics: These are among the issues that the National Defense University's flagship journal of national and international security, PRISM, tracks.
+This speaker series, initiated in May 2020, presents diverse perspectives on these vital issues for 21st century security from thought leaders in the policymaking, practitioner, and academic communities.
+The series weaves together three related lines of effort; 1) Geoeconomics, 2) Great Power Competition, and 3) Innovation and Emerging, Disruptive Technologies.
+Emerging, Disruptive Technologies.
+The INSS Speaker Series supports NDU faculty in their efforts to adapt instruction and curriculum to the rapidly evolving national security environment, and enhance the educational experience of the NDU Class of 2020/21.
 MAY 6, 2020 PAGE 02 THE GEOECONOMIC DIMENSION OF GREAT POWER COMPETITION with Carolyn Bartholomew and William Overholt